dstackai/dstack/docs/docs/guides/dev-environments.md

 A dev environment is a virtual machine pre-configured with hardware resources, source code, dependencies, and an IDE.

-Using `dstack`, you can define such a dev environment through a configuration file and provision it with a single command.
+With `dstack`, you can define such a dev environment through a configuration file and provision it in any cloud with a single command.

 ## Configuration